eoscostarica/guide.eoscostarica.io/docs/devops.md

 ## References

 *“The principles behind DevOps are the same that transformed manufacturing.
-Instead of optimizing how raw materials are transformed into finished goods, DevOps shows how we optimize the IT value stream..”* - Phoenix Project
+Instead of optimizing how raw materials are transformed into finished goods, DevOps shows how we optimize the IT value stream...”* - Phoenix Project

 *“Imagine living in a DevOps world, where product owners, Development, QA, IT Ops, and InfoSec work together relentlessly to help each other and the overall organization win.
 They are enabling fast flow of planned work into production, while preserving world-class stability, reliability, availability, and security.”* - Phoenix Project